Andhagan: Release

+Andhagan was released worldwide on 9 August 2024.
+It was previously scheduled for 15 August, but was advanced by a week.
 In early March 2022, Kalaipuli S. Thanu acquired the rights to distribute the film worldwide via his V Creations.
-The film, however, faced repeated delays in its release, and the makers seldom posted updates on the film, only releasing new posters on public holidays or festivals.
+Despite that, the film faced repeated delays in its release, and for over a year the makers seldom posted updates on the film, only releasing new posters on public holidays or festivals.
+The August 2024 release window was announced in June 2024.